 Limitations: The low price comes with tradeoffs.
 Customer support is smaller-scale than enterprise competitors.
 The platform has fewer integrations and a less polished interface.
 Compliance infrastructure relies more heavily on in-country partners than owned entities, which could mean slower issue resolution in complex labor markets.

-These four providers serve companies with complex compliance needs, large distributed workforces, or existing HR infrastructure.
-Enterprise pricing starts around $600/mo and climbs past $1,000/mo for G-P. The tradeoff is worth it: deeper compliance, stronger analytics, and broader integration capabilities come with the premium.
+These four EOR companies serve organizations with complex compliance needs, large distributed workforces, or existing HR infrastructure.
+Enterprise EOR pricing starts around $600/mo and climbs past $1,000/mo for G-P. The tradeoff is worth it: deeper compliance, stronger analytics, and broader integration capabilities come with the premium.

 6. G-P (Globalization Partners)

 G-P pioneered the employer of record category and operates through roughly 125 wholly-owned entities across 180+ countries - the largest owned-entity network in the industry.
 Fewer compliance handoffs to third parties means more direct control over employment law adherence.
-Pricing is custom-quoted, with reported ranges from $700 to $1,000+ per employee per month.
+Custom pricing only; reported ranges run $700 to $1,000+ per employee per month.

 G-P offers enterprise-grade HRIS and ERP integrations, dedicated account management, and volume discounts of 15-25% for companies with 50+ international employees.
-The platform is built for organizations that need deep compliance infrastructure in complex markets like Brazil, India, and the Middle East.
+Built for organizations that need deep compliance infrastructure in complex markets like Brazil, India, and the Middle East.

-Limitations: No public pricing - you'll need a sales call to get a quote.
+Limitations: Public pricing isn’t available; you’ll need a sales call to get a quote.
 Reported setup fees (one case showed $2,820).
-The platform's UI and onboarding speed lag behind newer competitors.
+UI and onboarding speed lag behind newer competitors.
 Not cost-effective for teams with fewer than 10 international hires.

 7. Papaya Global

 Papaya Global combines EOR services with enterprise-grade payroll analytics and proprietary payment rails.
-Pricing ranges from $650 to $770/employee/month depending on country and tier.
-The platform covers 160+ countries and processes payroll in 130+ currencies.
+Monthly costs run $650-$770/employee depending on country and tier.
+Coverage extends to 160+ countries, with payroll processed in 130+ currencies.

 What sets Papaya apart is its workforce intelligence dashboards.
 Finance and HR teams get consolidated multi-country reporting, real-time cost breakdowns by market, and automated compliance tracking across every jurisdiction.
 For companies managing payroll in 10+ countries simultaneously, this centralized visibility is difficult to find elsewhere.

 Limitations: FX spreads of 1-1.5% above mid-market rates add to the effective cost.
 Benefits administration carries 10-15% markups.
 Requires a 1-2 month salary deposit per employee.
-The platform's complexity may be overkill for teams with fewer than 20 international hires.
+Complexity may be overkill for teams with fewer than 20 international hires.

 8. Velocity Global (Pebl)